pavilac/lora/README.md

 lm2.py Send 10 packets turning on a LED while is sending, with data rate 3.

-Decoder.py Decode LoRaWAN packets captured with Wireshark, using LoRaWAN 1.0.x packet decoder and saves them in a .csv file
+Decoder.py Decode LoRaWAN packets in Windows, captured with Wireshark, using LoRaWAN 1.0.x packet decoder and saves them in a .csv file